svthalia/bapc-infra/README.md

 - A custom domjudge domserver docker will be built (based on the official domjudge/domserver container) with some extra configurations in the start script:
 	- Symfony's `TRUSTED_PROXIES` will be updated to correctly work with the nginx proxy server
 	- Support for an external `CUPS_SERVER` will be set up
+	- Note that we have chosen for a bare installation, so we will not have any demo data but start with a clean database.
 - A `CUPS_SERVER` will be set up, used by domjudge to print files to, using the custom print command that can be set in the domjudge configurations.
 - An ICPC tools Contest Data Server docker will be created, to connect with the domserver.
 In order to correctly function, this server needs some additional setup, though.